glowbuzzer/netPI-netx-programming-examples/README.md

 To compile the programming examples simply call `make` in the pi home directory.
 The command will locate the `Makefile` which initiates the compilation process.

-The following applications will be compiled
+The following executables will be compiled

-`PNS_simpleConfig` as PROFINET IO device demo `EIS_simpleConfig` as EtherNet/IP adapter demo
+* `PNS_simpleConfig` as PROFINET IO device demo
+* `EIS_simpleConfig` as EtherNet/IP adapter demo

-##### Starting the demos
+##### Starting the executables

-To start the demos call the following executeables in the pi home directory
+To start the compiled examples call the following executeables in the pi home directory

-`./PNS_simpleConfig` for the PROFINET IO device demo `./EIS_simpleConfig` for the EtherNet/IP adapter demo
+* `./PNS_simpleConfig` for the PROFINET IO device demo
+* `./EIS_simpleConfig` for the EtherNet/IP adapter demo

 ##### Linking the cifX library to applications